suneetha1612/getting-and-cleaning-data-2015/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subj

 What you will find in this repository are

-1.tidy_data - which we get in step 5
-2. Read.me - which is this
+1. Read.me - which is this
-3. run_analysis.R  - R code which creates the tidy data.
+2. run_analysis.R  - R code which creates the tidy data.